changah-song/fluent-fable/frontend/README.md

     - accurate highlighting for each word
 - rudimentary translator API that is very slow ✅

+- make the definition where the word is equal to the highlightedword to show in topsection before 'more' is pressed.

 ## Non-MVP Topics

+- modal
-- if text is wrapped for the modal header definition, it should be positioned at the top as opposed to the middle when it is not wrapped. better visual :) 🟨
+    - if text is flex-wrapped for the modal header definition, it should be positioned at the top as opposed to the middle when it is not wrapped. better visual :) 🟨

+- highlight text
     - highlighting sentence when pressed again 🟨
-- make the definition where the word is equal to the highlightedword to show in topsection before 'more' is pressed.

 - currently, i'm using OKT library but it's not always accurate... e.g. 사롭잡다 -> 사로자다; 향하기 -> "향", "하다" -> incense... :( ❓
     - 챙겨간 -> 챙기다, 간 (noun) better would be 챙기다, -간 but needs more thought and logic
     - 올라오다 doesn't translate because it doesn't have an english equivalent in dict...
     - I'm assuming that KKMA library can handle this better,, not high priority 🧨

 - web scraping and getting news ❓
 - home page with list of categories for readings that the user can choose ❓
 - loading indication when changing text.. 🟥
 - visualization would be fun: google: 'matplotlib data network graph'🟥

 --------

 PAST IDEA FOR AI PROMPTS